Gotheborg.com

 It soon turned out there were indeed thousands of collectors out there who felt just the same way I did.

 We certainly welcome experts from the antiques trade as members.
-But we just keep business out of the discussions and, focus on helping and educating.
+But we just try to keep business out of the discussions and, focus on helping and educating.
 The rewards always come with time anyway.

 Please find below the story about this site and how it came to be.
 Just in case someone is curious why this site even exists, I figured I'll write it down somewhere.
 There are also many people I would like to say thank you to.
 Please accept my sincere apology to all I did not find space to mention by name.